Pakistan helped secure Taliban talks, but Afghan mistrust lingers

 Doubts also exist across South Asia about Pakistan’s true motives, given that the military is accused of fostering militants in Afghanistan and Kashmir as a way of pursuing regional rivalry with India.
 The military has denied the charge.

-Pakistani officials insist the civilian government and military recognise that Afghanistan’s war threatens their own security by empowering insurgents who launch deadly attacks on their side of the border.
+Pakistani officials insist the civilian government and military recognize that Afghanistan’s war threatens their own security by empowering insurgents who launch deadly attacks on their side of the border.

-Army chief Gen. Raheel Sharif in particular has made Afghanistan’s peace process a “top foreign policy goal,” said a Defence Ministry official, speaking anonymously because he was not authorised to talk to the media.
+Army chief Gen. Raheel Sharif in particular has made Afghanistan’s peace process a “top foreign policy goal,” said a Defense Ministry official, speaking anonymously because he was not authorized to talk to the media.

 “For General Raheel, convincing Afghans to end the war is just as important as fighting anti-Pakistani militants,” another senior security source said.